vkakerbeck/Learning-World-Representations/README.md

 <p><img src="./content/images/PCA3_Vis_Cluster.png" alt="Figure 5" title="Figure 5: PCA Colored by Cluster"></p>
 </div>

-## ICA on the Activations
+## ICA on the Activations in the Visual Embedding
-In the animation below you can see the results of an independent component analysis on the network activations.
+In the animation below you can see the results of an independent component analysis on the network activations in the embedding of the visual input.
 The independent components are shown on the left, paired the corresponding observations on the right.

 <div align="center">
 <iframe width="600" height="300" frameborder="0" scrolling="no" src="content/anim_ICA.html"></iframe>